Bayesian persuasion

 In economics and game theory, Bayesian persuasion occurs when one participant (the sender) wants to persuade the other (the receiver) of a certain course of action.
 There is an unknown state of the world, and the sender must commit to a decision of what information to disclose to the receiver.
-Upon seeing said information, the receiver will revise their belief about the state of the world using Bayes' Rule and select an action.
-Bayesian persuasion was introduced by Kamenica and Gentzkow.
+Upon seeing said information, the receiver will revise their belief about the state of the world using Bayes' rule and select an action.
+Bayesian persuasion was introduced by Emir Kamenica and Matthew Gentzkow.

 Bayesian persuasion is a special case of a principal–agent problem: the principal is the sender and the agent is the receiver.
 It can also be seen as a communication protocol, comparable to signaling games; the sender must decide what signal to reveal to the receiver to maximize their expected utility.
 It can also be seen as a form of cheap talk, where the sender has the commitment power.